thavlik/vpn-operator/README.md

     # the process of regularly verifying the credentials are valid.
     # Note that verification will create a Mask in order to reserve
     # a slot with the MaskProvider.
 Verification will be delayed until
     # the slot is reserved, as to not exceed `maxSlots` connections.
+    # If you keep a close eye on your VPN account's status (such as
+    # by periodically connecting from your local PC) then you should
+    # omit this field.
+Verification requires reserving a slot with the
+    # provider, and this will slow your application's overall progress.
     interval: 24h

     # The following enables customization of the verification Pod